Colombia

 Small business support

-At the government level, the National Network for Entrepreneurship, chaired by the Minister of Commerce, Industry and Tourism is responsible for formulating the National Entrepreneurship Policy under the purview of the National Entrepreneurship Law (Law 2069) which aims to streamline the administrative burden for small business owners and support their growth.
+Colombia has a National Entrepreneurship Law (Law 2069) aiming to streamline the administrative burden for small business owners and support their growth.
 The law includes mention of green and social entrepreneurs but lacks substantive details about support mechanisms for these enterprises.
-The Law has led to the development of the National Entrepreneurship Policy which, as its first objective establishes that the Ministry of Commerce, Industry and Tourism, with the support of the Special Administrative Unit of Solidarity Organizations, will develop and implement a strategy to promote social innovation in entrepreneurship, environmental sustainability, cooperation, in others, including the promotion of the Commercial Benefit and Collective Interest Companies (BIC) model and the solidarity economy.
-The Policy calls for thw work on this objective to be concluded by 2024.
+The law has led to the development of a National Entrepreneurship Policy which, as its first objective, establishes that the Ministry of Commerce, Industry and Tourism, with the support of the Special Administrative Unit of Solidarity Organisations, will develop and implement a strategy to promote social innovation in entrepreneurship, environmental sustainability, cooperation and the promotion of the Commercial Benefit and Collective Interest Companies (BIC) model and the solidarity economy.
+The policy calls for work on this objective to be concluded by 2024.

-At the government level, the National Network for Entrepreneurship, chaired by the Minister of Commerce, Industry and Tourism is responsible for formulating the National Entrepreneurship Policy under the purview of the National Entrepreneurship Law (Law 2069) which aims to streamline the administrative burden for small business owners and support their growth.
+Colombia has a National Entrepreneurship Law (Law 2069) aiming to streamline the administrative burden for small business owners and support their growth.
 The law includes mention of green and social entrepreneurs but lacks substantive details about support mechanisms for these enterprises.
-The Law has led to the development of the National Entrepreneurship Policy which, as its first objective establishes that the Ministry of Commerce, Industry and Tourism, with the support of the Special Administrative Unit of Solidarity Organizations, will develop and implement a strategy to promote social innovation in entrepreneurship, environmental sustainability, cooperation, in others, including the promotion of the Commercial Benefit and Collective Interest Companies (BIC) model and the solidarity economy.
-The Policy calls for thw work on this objective to be concluded by 2024.
+The law has led to the development of a National Entrepreneurship Policy which, as its first objective, establishes that the Ministry of Commerce, Industry and Tourism, with the support of the Special Administrative Unit of Solidarity Organisations, will develop and implement a strategy to promote social innovation in entrepreneurship, environmental sustainability, cooperation and the promotion of the Commercial Benefit and Collective Interest Companies (BIC) model and the solidarity economy.
+The policy calls for work on this objective to be concluded by 2024.

 Carbon budgeting